 Access to Your Favorite Content

 Aside from security concerns, one of the primary reasons people use VPNs is to get around regional limits on streaming services.
-Many prohibited sites may be unblocked with the use of a VPN, as can certain streaming services that are only accessible in certain countries.
+Many prohibited sites may be unblocked with the use of a VPN app, as can certain streaming services that are only accessible in certain countries.

 Streaming services and social networking sites may limit your access to certain content if your location is made public via your online activities.
 This is also known as geo-restriction.